mayyamal/SAT-LL/README.md

 ### Yosys
-The synthesys with Yosys is done using the `yosys.tcl` The synthesized netlist is in assign level format in `benchmarks/aes/2_assign_orig/yosys/aes_sbox.v`.
+The synthesys with Yosys is done using the `yosys.tcl` The synthesized netlist is in assignment format in `benchmarks/aes/2_assign_orig/yosys/aes_sbox.v`.
 See the script for additional comments.

 ### Synopsys DC
-The synthesys with Yosys is done using the `dc.tcl` The synthesized netlist is in assign level format.
+The synthesys with Yosys is done using the `dc.tcl` The synthesized netlist is in assignment format.

 ## Conversion to `bench`
-**Yosys/ABC** is used to do the conversion from assign level to `blif` to `bench`.
+**Yosys/ABC** is used to do the conversion from verilog assignment format to `blif` to `bench`.
 The original netlist is in `benchmarks/aes/3_bench_orig/yosys/aes_sbox.bench`

 ## Logic Locking